kubeslice-ent/egs-installation/docs/Quick-Install-README.md

 - Its own context (auto-detected or specified)
 - Shared configuration (image registry, etc.)

+### Duplicate Worker Handling

+When using `--register-worker` to add a new worker cluster:
+- **Automatic Duplicate Removal**: If a worker with the same name already exists in the configuration, all duplicate entries are automatically removed before adding the new worker
+- **Preserved Workers**: Existing workers (not being re-registered) automatically have `skip_installation=true` to prevent reinstallation
+- **New Worker**: The newly registered worker has `skip_installation=false` (unless `--skip-worker` flag is provided) so it will be installed
+- **No Manual Cleanup Required**: The script handles all duplicate detection and removal automatically

+**Example**: If you register `test-worker-2` twice:
+1. First registration: Creates `test-worker-2` with `skip_installation=false`
+2. Second registration: Removes old `test-worker-2` entry, creates new one with `skip_installation=false`
+3. Other workers remain unchanged with `skip_installation=true`

 ### Backward Compatibility

 Single worker installations continue to work as before: